Bobbo117/Cellular-IoT-Monitor/README.md

 ## Formatting Options

-The **AmbientHUB** software formats the sensor values for hourly transmission via the **Hologram** IoT cellular platform to the listed website services.
+The **AmbientHUB** software collects the sensor values for hourly transmission via the **Hologram** IoT cellular platform to the listed website services.

 ### Supported Services